 ➢ Extra batteries

 ➢ Matches (dry)

-➢ Tools and supplies for emergency repairs at home like hammer, heavy plastic sheets, plywood, etc.
+➢ Tools and supplies for emergency repairs at home like hammers, heavy plastic sheets, plywood, etc.

 ➢ Prescription medications

 ➢ Minimum 3-day supply of drinkable water

 ➢ Food items that don’t require cooking or refrigeration

 ➢ Lamps with fuel and candles

 ➢ A wrench along with another basic tool